-If you have recently been looking to buy a novel graphics card, you have probably stumbled across these terms and wondered what they signify.
+If you have recently been looking to buy a fresh graphics card, you have probably stumbled across these terms and wondered what they denote.
 It’s time to break them down to understand what’s what.

-It’s natural to be confused, especially as Navi and RDNA have incorrectly been used interchangeably.
+It’s natural to be perplexed, especially as Navi and RDNA have erroneously been used interchangeably.
 As this is a rather complex topic, we will cover the basics first.

 Firstly, there is the Instruction Set Architecture or ISA, which can be thought of as an abstract representation of a computer.
 It defines the supported data types, registers, hardware support for managing main memory, and the input/output model of a family of implementations of the ISA.
-Simply put, it is an interface between hardware and computer software.
+In essence, it is an interface between hardware and computer software.

 Microarchitecture is the way a given ISA is implemented in a specific processor.
 This means Computer Architecture is the combination of Microarchitecture and ISA.